42tm/timmy/README.md

 Timmy
 =====

-Timmy is a Pascal unit (i.e. library) for creating chat bots.
+Timmy is a Pascal unit for creating chat bots.
+It provides the `TTimmy` object, which is a data type that you can assign your variables to to make bots.
+Once that is done, you can start adding keywords for questions, and get the bot answers to the end user's questions.

 Creating bots with Timmy is as easy as 1 2 3.

 How to create a bot with Timmy